shamis/erlxlsx/README.md

 # erlxlsx
 Erlang library to encode and decode data into xlsx file

-Currently only decoding is complete.
+Currently only decoding is complete, which only converts the first sheet in the xlsx file

 ###Usage :
     erlxlsx:getData(XlsxFilePath).